Most people who need to control their cholesterol levels are prescribed drugs called statins if lifestyle changes alone aren’t successful.

 Leslie Cho, MD, Director of the Women’s Cardiovascular Center at Cleveland Clinic’s Heart and Vascular Institute, says that niacin has only a very limited role when used judiciously in specific types of patients.

 Niacin is a B vitamin that’s sold as a supplement and in higher doses as a prescription drug.

-When taken at prescription-level doses, niacin has been shown to improve “good” HDL cholesterol levels and lower triglyceride levels.
+When taken at prescription-level doses, niacin has been shown to lower LDL "bad" cholesterol and to improve “good” HDL cholesterol levels, as well as to lower triglyceride levels.
 It works by blocking the enzyme responsible for making cholesterol in the liver.

 But it’s not for everyone.
 “We only use niacin with people who do not want to take other agents,” Dr. Cho explains.